davidluzfontes/cse15l-lab-reports/lab3.md

 ## Part 2 - Researching Commands

-`grep -n` - found using `man grep`
+**Line numbering**` - found using `man grep`

-This option shows you the line number for every match that you find.
+The `-n` options makes grep show you the line number for every match that you find.
 This is useful if you need to find the expression in a file, such as to make and need to find where that mistake was made, or just want to go to that place and read more about the context in which the word was used.
 ```
 $ grep -n that technical/biomed/cc2172.txt